CS-UCR/final-project-rbj/summaries/A Novel Differential Privacy Approach that Enhances Classification Accuracy.md

 $$\hat{f}(DB) = f(DB) + lap( {1 \over \epsilon})$$

 ### Exponential Mechanism
 The exponential mechanism is used to handle non-numeric data.
-The input is a dataset $DB$, output range $\tau$, privacy parameter $\epsilon$, and function $u : (DB x \tau) &\rightarrow R$.
+The input is a dataset $DB$, output range $\tau$, privacy parameter $\epsilon$, and function $u : (DB x \tau) \rightarrow R$.
 The sensitivity of the function is given with the following:
 $$\Delta u = max_{\Delta_(t, DB, \hat{DB})}|u(DB,t)=(\hat{DB},t)|$$
 The probability associated with every output is proportional with
 $$e^{\epsilon u(DB,t) \over 2 \Delta u}$$